oroinc/documentation/admin_guide/record_mgmt_config/workflow_management.rst

 System vs Custom Workflows
 --------------------------

 In Oro applications, any workflow may be classified as either **system** or **custom**. *System* workflows are provided out of the box.
 Their modification is limited in order to keep core functionality operational.
-However, if you create a *Custom* workflow from scratch or clone the existing system workflow, you can tailor it for your needs without any restrictions.
+However, if you create a *Custom* workflow from scratch, you can tailor it for your needs without any restrictions.

 For more information on system and custom workflows, see :ref:`System Workflows <doc--workflows--actions--system>` and :ref:`Custom Workflows <doc--workflows--actions--custom>`.

 Available System Workflows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^